 1.4.
-Guidelines provided in the Decree as to the characteristics of the organisation, management, and control model it is actually implemented, meaning when its contents are applied in corporate procedures and in the internal control system;
+Guidelines provided in the Decree as to the characteristics of the organisation, management, and control model

 The Decree only regulates a few general principles with concern to the organisation, management, and control model, and does not detail any specific elements.
 A model can exempt an entity from liability only when: